pauldruce/RFL/README.md

 * On macOS you should be okay using Homebrew, i.e. `brew install gsl` and `brew install armadillo`
 * On Ubuntu, I imagine `apt-get install libgsl-dev` and `apt-get install libarmadillo-dev` should suffice.
-* For Windows and other Linux distros, you will have to follow the installation instruction on the website above.
+* For Windows and other Linux distributions, you will have to follow the installation instruction on the website above.

 To install CMake, please follow the instructions on the website: [https://cmake.org](https://cmake.org)